nandorojo/expo-next-react-navigation/README.md

 # Expo + Next.js Router + React Navigation 🥳

-A set of hooks that copy the the `react-navigation` API that you're already using with an Expo app, and make it work with `next/router`.
+A set of hooks that wrap the the `react-navigation` API that you're already using with an Expo app, and make it work with `next/router`.

 This library helps me use the [expo/next-js integration](https://docs.expo.io/versions/latest/guides/using-nextjs/) without stressing about navigation.